oneapi-src/level-zero-spec/driver/include/XE.md

         XE_FENCE_FLAG_NONE
     };
     xe_fence_handle_t hFence;
-    xeFenceCreate(hDevice, &fenceDesc, &hFence);
+    xeFenceCreate(hCommandQueue, &fenceDesc, &hFence);

-    // Enqueue a signal of the fence into a command queue xeCommandQueueEnqueueSignalFence(hCommandQueue, hFence);
+    // Enqueue a signal of the fence into the command queue xeEnqueueSignalFence(hFence);

     // Wait for fence to be signaled if(XE_RESULT_SUCCESS != xeFenceQueryStatus(hFence)